-Fig. 1 Assay principle for the measurement of active MMP-2 or total MMP-2
+Fig. 1 Assay principle for the measurement of active MMP-9 [1] or total MMP-9 [2]

-The QuickZyme human MMP-2 activity assay provides a simple, specific and precise quantitative determination of human MMP-2 in the active or pro-form in biological samples.
+The QuickZyme human MMP-9 activity assay provides a simple, specific and precise quantitative determination of human MMP-9 in the active or pro-form in biological samples.

-- Specific for human MMP-2

-- Quantifies active and total (active form + pro-form) of MMP-2 in separate wells.

-- Can measure both high and low levels in one plate

-- Very high sensitivity (down to 4 pg/ml)
+- Specific for human MMP-9 - Quantifies active and total (active form + pro-fom) of MMP-9 in separate wells. - Can measure both high and low levels in one plate - Very high sensitivity (up to 5 pg/ml)

-- Can be used for complex biological samples
+Can be used for complex biological samples

 The assay is based on the QuickZyme technology, using a modified pro-enzyme as a substrate, which upon activation is able to release color from a chromogenic peptide substrate (see Figure 1).
-This multiplication step provides a unique assay sensitivity.
+This multiplication step provides an unique assay sensitivity.